MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 AND that prologue will draw from the selected commander(s) and the map setting AND I will see a button reads "Let the Siege Begin!"

-### Scenario: I start the game, and see a prologue modal
+### Scenario: I close the prologue modal and I can now interact with the game
 GIVEN I am a player
 AND I can see an AI-generated game prologue in a modal AND I see a button reads "Let the Siege Begin!"
 WHEN I select that button
 THEN the modal will close
+AND I will see a hex grid
+AND the grid will have map-specific enemy bases, represented by castle icons AND the grid will have map-specific connecting paths, represented by stone path icons

+## Hex Grid

+### Scenario: I can open an enemy base
+GIVEN I am a player
+AND I have started the game
+AND I see a hex grid
+AND I see at least one enemy base, represented by a castle WHEN I click on the castle
+THEN the enemy base will be displayed
-AND I will see a series of threat nodes / enemy bases AND each enemy base will show its name
+AND the enemy base will show its name
-AND each enemy base will have a life total
+AND the enemy base will have a life total
-AND each enemy base will have a field allowing the player(s) to damage that base AND each enemy base will have checkboxes, used for indicating which commander(s) are performing an attack AND each enemy base will have a button allowing the player(s) to perform an attack AND each enemy base will have a Notes section
+AND the enemy base will have a field allowing the player(s) to damage that base AND the enemy base will have checkboxes, used for indicating which commander(s) are performing an attack AND the enemy base will have a button allowing the player(s) to perform an attack AND the enemy base will have a Notes section
-AND each enemy base will have a button allowing the enemy base to take its turn
+AND the enemy base will have a button allowing the enemy base to take its turn AND the enemy base will have a button allowing the player to close the enemy base

+### Scenario: I can close an enemy base
+GIVEN I am a player
+AND I have started the game
+AND I see a hex grid
+AND I see at least one enemy base, represented by a castle AND that enemy base is open
+WHEN I click on the castle
+THEN the enemy base will close

 ## Enemy Bases